philodi-dev/meshtalk/WHITEPAPER.md

 ## Encryption and Security

-bitchat implements multiple layers of encryption for secure communication.
+MeshTalk implements multiple layers of encryption for secure communication.

 ### Key Exchange Protocol